 - Manufacturer: While the driver and employer are responsible for the maintenance of the truck, it is the responsibility of the manufacturer to test and produce a safe vehicle.
 If a truck malfunction (not caused by failure to properly maintain the vehicle) is the cause of the accident, the manufacturer may be responsible.

-Your attorney will work with you to identify the negligent party (or parties, if more than one actor is at fault) and to compile evidence to support that claim.
+If you are injured in a truck accident due to any of the above causes, your attorney will work with you to identify the negligent party (or parties, if more than one actor is at fault) and to compile evidence to support that claim.

 Preparing a Damages Demand After a Bronx Truck Accident